NJ Will Contest and Probate Litigation Attorneys

 e-mail him at firstname.lastname@example.org

-and set up an office consultation at your convenience to discuss your matter.
-He welcomes your calls and inquiries and you’ll find him easy to talk to and very approachable.
+and set up an office consultation at your convenience.
+I welcome your calls and inquiries and you’ll find me easy to talk to and very approachable.

 Recent Speaking Events by Fredrick P. Niemann, Esq.